SSWConsulting/SSW.Rules.Content/rules/communicate-your-product-status/rule.md

     ![Figure: A graph helps demonstrate trends affecting the Product](user-metrics.png)

-5. **Operations - What issues have been seen in Production?** [All errors should be logged](/do-you-log-every-error/), so you should be able to list any significant errors that stakeholders and users have experienced and the plan to prevent those errors in future.
-You should also be actively monitoring for performance issues.
+5. **Health - What issues have been seen in Production?** [All errors should be logged](/do-you-log-every-error/), so you should be able to list:

+    * Visible errors - errors that impact the User eXperience (UX) negatively
+    * Invisible errors e.g. unhandled exceptions, unexpected SQL log messages
+    * Performance issues

     All such issues should have plans for investigation or rectification.
 For example:

-    * The frontend has experienced an increase in exceptions when adding new users to the system.
-This was been tracked to a bug in how data is being serialized from the backend, and was fixed last Sprint
+    * ✅ DONE - The frontend experienced an increase in errors when adding new users to the system.
+This was tracked to a bug in how data is being serialized from the backend, and was fixed last Sprint
-    * Since upgrading the database server version, a significance increase of 2 seconds in server response time has been seen.
+    * TODO - Since upgrading the database server version, a significant increase of 2 seconds in server response time has been seen.
 System Administrators are investigating

 6. **Planning - What decisions have been made regarding the project?** As Product Owner, you will be approving changes to the behaviour of the product and many of these changes will be in development.
 Explain the decisions that you've made and their rationale.
 Try to catch misalignments in stakeholder views before your decisions are coded.
 For example: